mbastian/datafu/contrib/mr/README.md

 ## Quick Start Example

-The way to use DataFu MR is simply to subclass `AbstractJob` or `AbstractAvroJob` and implement/override the methods.
+The way to use DataFu MR is simply to subclass its `AbstractJob` or `AbstractAvroJob` and implement/override the methods.

 Basic Word Count example: